TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

     * Calls to utility functions
     * The JSX rendering loop

-* The code is structured into hooks and utility functions that handle scrolling in a single dimension
-* The idea is that these can be reused with one instance (vertical) of each in `VirtualList` and two instances (vertical and horizontal) in `VirtualGrid`.
-* Single dimension utility functions are obvious candidates for common code
-* Single dimension interfaces, like `ItemOffsetMapping`, can also be moved out
-* The remaining interfaces, like `VirtualListProps` contain a variety of properties.
+Single dimension utility functions are obvious candidates for common code, as are single dimension interfaces like `ItemOffsetMapping`.
+The remaining interfaces, like `VirtualListProps`, contain a variety of properties.
 Some are component level properties that would be common to both `VirtualList` and `VirtualGrid`.
 Some are component level properties unique to each component.
 The remainder are dimensional properties.

-* I can break out the common properties as `VirtualBaseProps` which `VirtualListProps` can then extend from.
-* I could use a sub-object for the dimensional properties and include once instance in `VirtualListProps` and two instances in `VirtualGridProps`.
-Makes the interface unwieldy to use for the client.
+I can break out the common properties as `VirtualBaseProps`, which `VirtualListProps` can extend from.
+I could use a sub-object for the dimensional properties and include one instance in `VirtualListProps` and two instances in `VirtualGridProps`.
+However, it would make the interface unwieldy to use for the client.
 They don't care whether I'm sharing implementation internally.
 React props are usually flat.

-* Decided to just move common component properties to common code and otherwise have separate, flat `VirtualListProps` and `VirtualGridProps`.
+I decided to move just the common component properties to `VirtualBaseProps` and otherwise have separate, flat `VirtualListProps` and `VirtualGridProps`.

 # Declarations

-* Here's the declarations from `VirtualList.tsx` after the refactoring
+Here's the declarations from `VirtualList.tsx` after the refactoring.

 ```
 export interface VirtualListItemProps extends VirtualBaseItemProps {